What is the Occupancy Rate?

 The occupancy rate is defined as the ratio of rented units to the total count of available units in a building, tower, housing unit, state or a city.
 It is one of the critical and important concepts for those investors who are fairly interested in dealing with real estate transactions.

-Normally, a real estate player purchases several accommodation units and they maintain a portfolio on it.
-Their main intent is to derive rental income from such units.
+Usually, a real estate player purchases several accommodation units, and they maintain a portfolio on it.
+Their primary intent is to derive rental income from such units.
 Therefore, for such investors, they try to assess the performance of the real estate portfolio by determining the occupancy.